lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 9: The voter confirms the information in their (the voter's) electronic scanned version of their (the voter's) ballot.

-Step 10: The voter off-line(enforced by software) uses the one-time-pad to 'encrypt' the ballot, producing a new QR code.
+Step 10: The voter off-line(enforced by software) uses the one-time-pad to 'encrypt' the completed ballot, producing a new QR code.
 All digital files of the unencrypted ballot are removed and the memory physically over-written on the voter's device.
 The paper copy of the voter's ballot can be saved for evidence or destroyed for privacy based on the voter's choice.

 Step 11: Online: The voter sends (by whatever agreed upon method (website, email, text, messaging software, shared storage (e.g. S3), api-endpoint, etc.)) the new QR code (containing the voter's encrypted filled-in and checked ballot) to the local election office.